-If Python or the AWS CLI has been installed in an environment with EXPRESSCLUSTER already installed, restart the OS before operating EXPRESSCLUSTER.
+The AWS CLI has been installed in an environment with EXPRESSCLUSTER already installed, restart the OS before operating EXPRESSCLUSTER.

-5) Launch the command prompt as the Administrator and execute the command as shown below.
+4) Launch the command prompt as the Administrator and execute the command as shown below.

 '''

 aws configure

 '''

 Input the information required to execute AWS CLI in response to the prompt.
 Obtain AWS access key ID and AWS secret access key from IAM user detail screen to input.